Saelyria/Corduroy/README.md

     var navigator: Navigator!

     // coordinators are created with a factory 'create(with:navigator:)' method.
 A default implementation is
-    // provided that creates the coordinator and sets its 'navigator'.
+    // provided that creates the coordinator and sets its 'navigator', but can be implemented yourself.

     // The coordinator's 'presentViewController' method is called when it is navigated to.
 It is passed a
     // 'navigation context' object, which has properties like the previous coordinator and the presentation